aws-samples/data-and-ml-governance-workshop/module-3/sagemaker-projects-portfolio/README.md

 ![CodeCommit Repo](diagrams/setup-ml-engineering-service-catalog-portfolios/setup-ml-engineering-service-catalog-portfolios-6.png)

-We recommend to create a separate folder for the differnt repositories that will be created in the platform.
+We recommend to create a separate folder for the different repositories that will be created in the platform.
 To do that, get out of the cloned repository and create a parallel folder called platform-repositories

 ```bash
 cd ../../.. # (as many .. as directories you have moved in)